aaronriekenberg/rust-parallel/README.md

 With `-j5` all commands run in parallel, with `-j1` commands run sequentially.

 ```
-$ rust-parallel -j5 -c echo ::: hi there how are you
+$ rust-parallel -j5 echo ::: hi there how are you
 how
 there
 you
 are
 hi

-$ rust-parallel -j1 -c echo ::: hi there how are you
+$ rust-parallel -j1 echo ::: hi there how are you
 hi
 there
 how